MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-file-and-filegroup-options.md

 ' *os_file_name* '
 For a standard (ROWS) filegroup, this is the path and file name that is used by the operating system when you create the file.
 The file must reside on the server on which [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is installed.
 The specified path must exist before executing the ALTER DATABASE statement.

+> [!NOTE]
-SIZE, MAXSIZE, and FILEGROWTH parameters cannot be set when a UNC path is specified for the file.
+> SIZE, MAXSIZE, and FILEGROWTH parameters cannot be set when a UNC path is specified for the file.

 > [!NOTE]
 > System databases cannot reside in UNC share directories.